-Hardback with dustjacket, signed by Ashley and Neil
+Hardback with dustjacket, new.

 The Last Invincible is the first major biography of Australian cricketer Neil Harvey, the last living member of Donald Bradman’s 1948 Invincibles.